KamalDhass/Cover_Letter_GenV1/README.md

 # Cover Letter Generator V1

 The Cover Letter Generator is a web-based application that helps users create a personalized cover letter based on a job description and their curriculum vitae.
-The app uses the OpenAI GPT-3 API to generate a tailored cover letter.
+The app uses the OpenAI GPT API to generate a tailored cover letter.

 ## Features

 - Enter a job description in a text box
 - Upload a curriculum vitae in a text file format
-- Generate a cover letter using GPT-3
+- Generate a cover letter using GPT-4
 - Display the generated cover letter in a separate text box

 ## Installation